macroact/maicat_tutorial/README.md

 ### [Block-Coding]
 Block-Coding is recommended for beginner-level education to get started with the basic features of Maicat.

-> [!IMPORTANT]
+> [!WARNING]
-> If you are using macOS, it is recommended to run block coding in the Safari browser.
+> Block-Coding may not work properly in the Chrome browser.

 - You can download the block-coding file from the following link.
 [maicat_block_coding_en_v1.0.0.zip](https://github.com/user-attachments/files/18449317/maicat_block_coding_en_v1.0.0.zip)